 Harpool is “the home of the Longhorns” and the family-like interaction between students, parents and staff create an environment that feels like home.
 Students at Harpool can enroll in gifted and talented courses, career and technology courses, and take part in a variety of activities to find their niche on campus.

 The school also offers band, choir, orchestra, art, cheerleading and a variety of athletic options: football, volleyball, tennis, boys and girls basketball and boys and girls track.
-In addition, Harpool has nationally-recognized programs like National Junior Honor Society, Student Council and numerous community-oriented clubs to help students adapt and socialize together.
+In addition, Harpool has nationally recognized programs such as National Junior Honor Society, Student Council and numerous community-oriented clubs to help students adapt and socialize together.

 Located in Argyle, Harpool is the southernmost middle school in the district.
 It’s a hub for Denton ISD parents who live in the Lantana community.